sylvanerd/LumiaCombat/README.md

 Lumia Combat is shared as a reference for the Snap Spectacles community — not just a finished Lens, but a worked example of patterns that are otherwise hard to find:

 - **It extends the BLE foundation into a real game.** Snap's [BLE Playground](https://github.com/specs-devs/samples/tree/main/BLE%20Playground) shows you how to scan, connect, and read a characteristic.
 Lumia Combat picks up where it leaves off — turning a peripheral into a *live game object* with health, a combat loop, and win/lose state, and documenting the unofficial Hue write quirks (half-range clamping, the byte > 127 crash) so others don't have to rediscover them.
 - **It's a study in mixed-reality interaction design.** Pinch-and-hold to harvest a real color, arm-flip to reveal a wrist UI, hand-to-shatter defence, and look-to-target gating — all built on hand tracking and SIK.
-These are reusable interaction recipes, not one-offs.
+These can serve as reusable interaction recipes for other project ideas.
 - **The physical world is the game.** The enemy is your actual Philips Hue bulb; hits recolor it and victory powers it off.
 It's a concrete blueprint for Lenses that reach out and change the room, not just the headset view.
 - **It shows how to wire AI into gameplay.** Real-world color extraction and lamp placement run through Gemini via the Remote Service Gateway — a practical example of camera-frame + depth + LLM working inside a real-time loop.
 - **It captures hard-won architecture lessons.** The singleton + `onRegistered` pattern for coordinating components that live on runtime-instantiated prefabs (via `ControllerFactory`) is a recurring Spectacles pain point this repo solves explicitly.